NunoLealF/Serra/README.md

 - VESA/EDID **Done**
 - SMBIOS **Done (but a little bare-bones)**
 - Other miscellaneous things *In progress*
-- Disk drivers (int13h only for now, maybe ATA PIO?)
+- Disk drivers (int13h only for now, maybe ATA PIO?) *In progress?*
-- Filesystem drivers
+- Filesystem drivers *Mostly done already*
 - Loading the next stage (with long mode!)

 ### Common stage (?????h)